SagaBegins/hotp/README.md

     bin\main.exe [-options=value]

-`make run` automatically builds the main.go file and executes the binary with the mentioned parameters.
+`make run` builds the main.go file and executes the binary with the mentioned parameters.

 `make clean` deletes the main.exe file in the bin folder.